isMandyCoding/Learn-to-code-javascript/README.md

 - Whats your background?
 - Why are you interested in JavaScript?

+### FAQ Again for anyone who just walked in:

+- WIFI: `Galvanize Guest` | Password is posted on the wall
+- Bathrooms: Behind you down the hall to the left
+- Kitchen outside back classroom door with Coffee & Tea!
+- Snacks + water in back of room

+## What is programming?
+Simply put: Programming is giving your computer a set of instructions to perform a task.

+This sounds simple but it can get complicated!

 ## What is javaScript?

 ### A very brief history